 Choose 2 courses from the following:

-HIST 306 American Environmental History 4
+HIST 306 American Environmental History

-HIST 309A American Constitutional HIstory, Part 1 4
+HIST 309A American Constitutional HIstory, Part 1

-HIST 309B American Constitutional History, Part 2 4
+HIST 309B American Constitutional History, Part 2

-HIST 333 Oil and World Power 4
+HIST 333 Oil and World Power

-POLS 301 Politics of Law 5
+POLS 301 Politics of Law

-POLS 374 Great Jurists 4
+POLS 374 Great Jurists

-POLS 401 American Constitutional Law 4
+POLS 401 American Constitutional Law

-POLS 402 American Constitutional Law 4
+POLS 402 American Constitutional Law

-POLS 404 Civil Liberties 4
+POLS 404 Civil Liberties

-POLS 409 Criminal Procedure 4
+POLS 409 Criminal Procedure

-POLS 410 Public Policy Analysis 4
+POLS 410 Public Policy Analysis

-POLS 413 Administrative Law 4
+POLS 413 Administrative Law

-POLS 420 Women, Law, and Politics 4
+POLS 420 Women, Law, and Politics

-POLS 421 Politics of Sexuality 4
+POLS 421 Politics of Sexuality

-POLS 425 Environmental and Natural Resource Politics and Policy 4
+POLS 425 Environmental and Natural Resource Politics and Policy

-POLS 426 Politics of Contemporary Environmental Movement 4
+POLS 426 Politics of Contemporary Environmental Movement

-POLS 455 International Law 4
+POLS 455 International Law

-POLS 477 Legal Theory and Social Problems 4
+POLS 477 Legal Theory and Social Problems

-POLS 488 Public Dispute Resolution 4
+POLS 488 Public Dispute Resolution

-Business Law and Ecor iomics
+Business Law and Economics

-Choose 1 course from the e following:
+Choose 1 course from the following:

-BUSL 255 Law & Society 4

-BUSL 265 Law of Contractual Relations 4

-BUSL 356 Law of the Management Process 4

-BUSL 357 Law of Commercial Transactions 4

-BUSL 385 International Business Law 4
+Communication and Philosophy

+ECON 314 Natural Resources Economics

+ECON 313 Economics of the Environment

+ECON 103 Principles of Microeconomics

 HIST 306 American Env.
-History 4
+History

-ECON 103 Principles of Microeconomics 4

-ECON 313 Economics of the Environment 4

-ECON 314 Natural Resources Economics 4

-Communication and Ph nilosophy
+BUSL 385 International Business Law

+BUSL 357 Law of Commercial Transactions

+BUSL 356 Law of the Management Process

+BUSL 265 Law of Contractual Relations

+BUSL 255 Law & Society

-Choose 1 course from the e following:
+Choose 1 course from the following:

+choose i course nom the following.

-COMS 103 Fundamentals of Public Speaking 4
+COMS 103 Fundamentals of Public Speaking

-COMS 215 Argumentative Analysis and Advocacy 4
+COMS 215 Argumentative Analysis and Advocacy

-COMS 351 Courtroom Rhetoric 4
+COMS 351 Courtroom Rhetoric

-PHIL 130 Introduction to Ethics 4
+PHIL 130 Introduction to Ethics

-PHIL 240 Social and Political Philosophy 4
+PHIL 240 Social and Political Philosophy

-PHIL 335 Environmental Ethics 4
+PHIL 335 Environmental Ethics

-strongly recommended
+stronaly recommended

 Natural Sciences

-Choose at least 3 courses Environmental and Plant from Biological Sciences (except BIOS 217) Biology (except PBIO 217), and/or Geology ), y.
+Choose at least 3 courses from Biological Sciences (except BIOS 217), Environmental and Plant Biology (except PBIO 217), and/or Geology.

 General Requirements

-CHEM 121, 122, 123 or CHEM 151, 152, 153 Prin. of Chemistry Fund. of Chemistry or 12 15
+CHEM 121, 122, 123 Prin. of Chemistry 12

+or CHEM 151, 152, 153 Fund. of Chemistry or 15

-MATH 163A, B or MATH 263A, B Intro to Calculus Calculus 7 or 8
+MATH 163A, B Intro to Calculus 7

+or MATH 263A, B Calculus or 8

-Geography-Geographic Information Systems Major (B.S.)
-Special curriculum; major code BS4235 The goal of the geographic information systems program is to provide a technical background for geographers inter- ested in working with business. government, or planning
+Geography-Geographic Information Science Major (B.S.)
+Special curriculum; major code BS4235

-agencies.
-The empha is of the program is first to devel on a

-ng agencies.
-The emphasis of the program is first, to develop a strong background in the field of geographic information systems as practiced in the fields of cartography, remote sensing, and quantitative methods; and second, to develop cognate skills in the fields of computer science, economics, mathematics, and public administration.
+The goal of the geographic information science program is to provide a technical background for geographers interested in working with business, government, or planning agencies.
+The emphasis of the program is first, to develop a strong background in the field of geographic information science as practiced in the fields of cartography, remote sensing, and quantitative methods; and second, to develop cognate skills in areas of computer science, economics, public administration, and the environment.

-You must meet all requirements for a geography major for a minimum of 63 hours including these additional specifications:
+You must meet all requirements for a geography major for a minimum of 55 hours including these additional specifications: